ctrueden/equilibrium/_pages/events/case-15e07.md

 The Brucolac acknowledges that consuming us would give him more power, sure, but he thinks we have a part to play besides being eaten by him.
 Which is more than we could have expected from him, really.

 Vondal, meanwhile, puts his hand on one of the windows and gets sucked in.
 I mean, I wish I could say I'm surprised?
-He finds himself on a hill with three elves and a ring.
+He finds himself on a hill with three elves and [a ring](../relics/ring).
 He feels himself being torn.
 His two halves are separating.
 Eventually the ring's power will wash over the world and heal everything, but when it reaches the apex of its power, the ring cracks!
 With a feeling of deep betrayal, Vondal gets thrown out the window.
 He has just witnessed the birth of the Flux.
-One of them ruined the ritual and created the Fluxx.
+One of them ruined the ritual and created the Flux.
 This is all because of some asshole elf!
 Let's find them and kill them!
 He recognized two of the elves: Janus Ilaris (now the Ghost here in zombieland), one was Priscilla Stormcloud, and the other one was someone Vondal knows but couldn't see.

 The Brucolac tells Vondal that he's playing with fire and it's only a matter of time before it destroys his mind.

 Oz taps at one of the windows, feels his head exploding, and knows that the woman in the window is the woman from his sword.
 She reaches out to touch his head and impart the depths of her pain.
-Her name is Dallah Thaun.
+Her name is [Dallah Thaun](../dossiers/dallah-thaun).
 She was betrayed by someone, and it's Oz's job to find out who and wreak her terrible vengeance.

 Cal goes and stands near the other window.
 He feels deep sadness and knows she is dead.
 The Flux has started to erase her.
 That's why her face is obscured.